zetavg/chromium-website/site/developers/design-documents/side-image-search-for-default-search-engines/index.md

 # How can I customize the label that we show in the image search context menu and combo box dropdown?

 Side panel image search combo box label is derived from DSE's configuration as specified in [prepopulated_engines.json](https://source.chromium.org/chromium/chromium/src/+/main:components/search_engines/prepopulated_engines.json).
 A DSE looking to customize the label in the side panel combobox should add `image_search_branding_label` to the file.
-This value will be used in the image search context menu string and the image search label in the combo box dropdown.
+This value will be displayed as the image search label in the combo box dropdown, while the image search context menu string will read `Search Images with {image_search_branding_label}`.

-## Example - Google

-Google for example, brands its image search as Google Lens so we [set that value](https://source.chromium.org/chromium/chromium/src/+/main:components/search_engines/prepopulated_engines.json;l=126) for `image_search_branding_label` key:

-    "google": {
-        "name": "Google",
-        ...,
-        "image_search_branding_label": "Google Lens",
-        "id": 1
-    },

-With this value, the right-click context menu string will read: `Search Images with Google Lens` and the combo box dropdown will have the `Google Lens` label instead of the search engine name.

 # What icon do you show in the side panel combobox drop down?